Chapter 1: A brief history of geo-heliocentrism

 “How and why did such diverse astronomers, after lifetimes of tireless observations, eventually reach such strikingly similar conclusions, particularly with regards to the intersecting orbits of the Sun and Mars?”

-There is probably no easy answer to that question - and we can only marvel at the stunning similarity of their two models (something that, to my knowledge, has never been noticed nor discussed in astronomy literature to this day).
-Suffice to say that the fact that Pathani Samanta and Tycho Brahe are virtually unknown to the general public is nothing short of shocking.
+There is probably no easy answer to that question, and we can only marvel at the stunning similarity of their models - something that, to my knowledge, has never been noticed nor discussed in astronomy literature to this day.
+In any case, I find it nothing short of shocking that the remarkable lifetime achievements of Pathani Samanta and Tycho Brahe are virtually unknown to the general public today.
 Try asking your entourage whether they have ever heard of Tycho Brahe and / or Pathani Samanta - and let me know how it goes!

 Now, at a closer look (at the above illustrations of Brahe's and Samanta's models) there is something that intuitively appears to be missing.
 If you are game, please pause your reading for one minute and ask yourself: "What geometric figure (that should logically be there) is absent in both of the above planetary models?"
 Give it a good thought and continue reading when inspired to do so.

-Further on in this book, we shall see how the currently-accepted heliocentric model also presents a similar 'logical weakness'.
-Namely, the notion that our Sun would be the only star in our skies that lacks what I shall call a 'local orbit' (i.e. a relatively small orbit) of its own - unlike all the other stars in our cosmic neighborhood.
+Further on in this book, we shall see how the currently-accepted heliocentric model also presents a similar logical flaw.
+Namely, the notion that our Sun would be the only star in our skies that lacks what I shall call a 'local orbit' (i.e. a relatively small orbit) of its own - unlike all the other stars in our cosmic neighbourhood.
 If you once more pause your reading and give it a good thought, I trust you will sense the formidable absurdity of such a state of affairs.
-Indeed, to think that our Sun would be such an odd & unique 'exception to the rule' truly challenges our natural, innate common sense.
+Indeed, the idea that our Sun would be such an odd & unique 'exception to the rule' truly challenges plain common sense.
 Yes, the Sun is believed to have an orbit of its own (around our galaxy) - yet one that, according to current theory, requires some 240 MILLION years to be completed!

 In the TYCHOS model, of course, the Sun has a small, 'local orbit' of its own - and it lasts for exactly one solar year.
-The Sun has a tiny binary companion which we all know by the name of 'Mars' (possibly a 'red dwarf' - by far the most common type of 'star' in our universe).
+The Sun has a tiny binary companion which we all know by the name of 'Mars'.
 Every 2 years or so (more precisely 2.13y), Mars and the Sun transit at diametrically opposite sides of the Earth: this is what we call 'the Mars oppositions' - which coincide with Mars's closest passages to Earth.
 Yet to this day, in spite of this peculiar behavior of Mars (reminiscent of the regular close encounters of binary stars), it has never occurred to anyone that we may live in a binary system!
 As I shall progressively expound and demonstrate in the following chapters, there is ample evidence for the Sun and Mars to be a binary pair.
-Along the way, my TYCHOS model will help elucidate and/or resolve a number of persistent conundrums, quandaries or outright mysteries of our visible universe - the 'pesky' existence of which no earnest astronomers or cosmologists can deny.
+Along the way, my TYCHOS model will help elucidate and/or resolve a number of persistent cosmological conundrums and quandaries - the existence of which no earnest astronomers or cosmologists can deny.

 We shall now proceed and take a look at binary star systems.
-As of my personal experience, the vast majority of the general public is unaware (still today) of their very existence.
-And this, in spite of the fact that modern-day astronomers have known for years that the vast majority (or quite possibly 100%) of the stars in our sky have a binary companion (which is almost always invisible to our naked eyes - and very rarely visible in amateur telescopes).
+As far as I know, the vast majority of the general public is - still today - unaware of their very existence.
+Yet, modern-day astronomers keep discovering 'new' binary systems - and have known for decades that the majority of the stars in our skies have binary companions (which are almost always invisible to our naked eyes - and very rarely detectable with amateur telescopes).